farcloser/godolint/README.md

 ## godolint? hadolint?

-This project is a (loving and) friendly port of hadolint, a venerable and wildly used dockerfile linter written in haskell.
+This project is a friendly port of [hadolint](https://github.com/hadolint/hadolint) (a venerable and wildly used dockerfile linter written in haskell).

-While there is nothing wrong with hadolint in itself, it does not fit quite well inside the go devtools ecosytem:
+While there is nothing wrong with hadolint in itself, it does not fit well inside the go devtools ecosystem (*):
 - it is a foreign dependency, that has to be handled outside the familiar go toolchain
 - it comes as a binary, that you have to shell out to, and parse its output
-- modifying it or extending it requires haskell knowledge (which might be a foreign proposition for some gophers), and maintaining a fork
+- modifying it or extending it requires haskell knowledge

 godolint is a pure go port of hadolint, filling an age-old gap in the container tooling landscape: the ability to lint dockerfiles in go.

-It comes with an example binary that mimicks hadolint behavior, and can also be used (of course, and primarily) as a library, integrated into other go projects and devtools.
+It comes with an example binary that does mimic a small subset of the hadolint binary behavior, and can also be used (of course, and primarily) as a library in golang projects.

+(*) see [Why?](#why) section below for more details

 ## Installation